majesss09/Pong/README.md

 # Pong — 100 Days of Python (Day 22)

 A compact implementation of the classic Pong game written with Python's `turtle` module.
-Created as part of the "100 Days of Python" series (Day 22), this project demonstrates simple game loop mechanics, collision detection, and score handling using only the Python standard library.
+This project demonstrates simple game loop mechanics, collision detection, and score handling using only the Python standard library.

 ## Features